dboca/devinstall/README.md

 This is a poor man automatic package builder / installer / deployer.

-The build happens on a remote machine (in the future on several remote machines by package type) via external tools rsync and ssh.
+The build is done on a remote machine (in the future on several remote machines by package type) via external tools rsync and ssh.

 The packages are installed on the remote machines also via external rsync/scp and sshsudo